pantrypoints/sp/content/en/research/countries/china/xi/chapter-08e.md

 To promote high-quality development, we must build a modern economic system.
-Building a modern economic system is a major strategic deployment made by Comrade Xi Jinping for economic construction at the 19th National Congress of the Communist Party of China.
+Building a modern economic system is a major strategic deployment made by Comrade Xi Jinping for economic construction at the 19th National Congress of the CCP.
 At present, China's economic development is in the critical period of transforming the development mode, optimizing the economic structure, and transforming the growth momentum, and building a modern economic system is not only an urgent requirement for crossing the threshold, but also a strategic